Here’s a sample YAML file that uses most of the supported settings for infrastructure as code. Use it to get started with your own

 key: A value: B

-They can depend on other Render resources like databases:
+They can depend on the properties of other Render resources like databases:

 key: DB_URL fromDatabase: name: prod property: connectionString